 8.1 We keep resources for PSHE and citizenship in a central store, in topic boxes for each unit of work.
-We make particular use of the national SEAL (Social and Emotional Aspects of

-Learning) resources.
-We have additional resources in the library.
+We make particular use of the national SEAL (Social and Emotional Aspects of Learning) resources.
+Additional resources to support the teaching of Growth Mindset and British Values have supplemented this.
 Our PSHE and citizenship coordinator holds a selection of reference materials for teaching sensitive issues.